-The lack of knowledge about which phase is tapped is countered by encrypting pieces of information, $\left\{W_{d_1,s},W_{d_2,s}\right\}$, with one-time pad keys $K_1$ and $K_2$, while ensuring that the adversary only retrieves either the keys or the encrypted bits but not both; using which it can gain no information about the messages $W_1$ and $W_2$.
+The lack of knowledge about which phase is tapped is countered by encrypting pieces of information, $\{W_{d_1,s},W_{d_2,s}\}$, with one-time pad keys, $K_1$, $K_2$, while ensuring the adversary only recovers either the keys or the encrypted bits but not both; using which it gains no information about $W_1$, $W_2$.

+We next generalize this idea to tackle the case when the adversary taps into both phases, with no knowledge about the relative fractions of tapped symbols in each (the model in Fig. \ref{fig:sysmodel_1}).
+Before continuing, let us first describe {\it{security embedding codes}} \cite{liang2014broadcast,ly2012security}.
+The transmitted message is split into a number of layers, corresponding to different security levels.
+All layers of the message are encoded into a single codeword in an embedded fashion; each layer corresponds to one index identifying the codeword.
+Lower security-level layers serve as randomization (stochastic coding) for protecting higher security-level layers.
+The layers that can be securely transmitted are determined by the wiretapper's channel state.

-In the following subsection, we generalize this idea to tackle the case when the adversary gets to tap into both phases, with no knowledge about the relative fractions of tapped symbols in each, i.e., the model in Fig. \ref{fig:sysmodel_1}.
-In particular, similar to \cite{liang2014broadcast}, in which the uncertainty about the wiretapper's channel is treated by using a security embedding code \cite{ly2012security}, here, in each phase, we construct an embedding code in which $n\alpha$ single-bit layers are embedded into one another.
-Doing so, we ensure that, no matter what the values for $\alpha_1$ and $\alpha_2$ are, the adversary can retrieve no more than $n\alpha_1$ bits from cache placement, and $n\alpha_2$ bits from delivery.
-By designing what the adversary retrieves to be either a set of key bits and/or information bits encrypted with a distinct set of key bits, we guarantee no information on the messages is asymptotically leaked to the adversary.
+Similar to \cite{liang2014broadcast} where the uncertainty about the wiretapper's channel is treated using security embedding codes, here, in each phase, we construct an embedding code in which $n\alpha$ single-bit layers are embedded into one another.
+Doing so, we ensure that, no matter what the values for $\alpha_1,\alpha_2$ are, the adversary gets no more than $n\alpha_1$ bits from cache placement, and $n\alpha_2$ bits from delivery.
+By designing what the adversary recovers to be either a set of key bits and/or information bits encrypted with a distinct set of key bits, we guarantee no information on the messages is asymptotically leaked to the adversary.
 We thus prove that the lack of knowledge about relative fractions of tapped symbols {\it{does not decrease}} the secrecy capacity.